-This school has a Certificate of Approval from the Texas Workforce Commission (TWC).
-The TWC-assigned school number is: S.5647.
-The school's programs are approved by TWC.
-Information on filing a complaint with TWC can be found on TWC's website at www.texasworkforce.org/careerschoolstudents.
+L Makeup Institute is approved by the Texas Workforce Commission (TWC) and holds a Certificate of Approval (School Number: S.5647).
+All makeup programs offered by the school are approved by TWC.
+Information on how to file a complaint with TWC is available on their website at: www.texasworkforce.org/careerschoolstudents.